 One of Discover’s biggest draws is that they offer numerous cards, including secured credit cards and travel cards.
 Discover can be a strong option for people looking for a specific kind of credit card.

-Discover also offer relatively low fees across the board for a traditional checking account, but keep in mind that fees will ramp up for things like wire transfers, which can incur a fee of $30.
+Discover also offers relatively low fees across the board for a traditional checking account, but keep in mind that fees will ramp up for things like wire transfers, which can incur a fee of $30.
 If foreign payments are a regularity for you, then Discover might not be the best option for those transactions.

 Ally is another competitor that could be worth a look.
 There are no checking account fees or minimum balance requirements with Ally.
 On Ally’s mobile app, you can easily check your account balance, as well as access a whole range of products including checking and saving accounts, loans, investments and a useful savings calculator.